mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Now that you know about our history, let me tell you about the bridge we're crossing."

-  Linyu leaned back and looked toward Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.
+  Linyu leaned back against Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.

   "By Ara, I haven't heard you chuckle once since the Obscura showed up.
 Some kaln comes along and now you're bright as a stone in the desert."

   She looked down at hae and pondered at the mysteries behind this peculiar child dressed in kelp clothing that life had swept her way.

-  "Linyu reminds me to stay grounded through the trouble we're preparing for.
+  "Linyu reminds me to stay patient.
 Whatever this kaln went through to be alone in the cold in a foreign province, thi adapted through it all and found others to trust.
 We will need to do the same."

   Linyu was elated and scratched Laen-Laen on the back of the neck to which he wooped in joy.
 Pomri's saffa joined him and together they announced their presence to the lands of Rudjan.